maxitg/SetReplace/Documentation/Generators/EventSelectionParameters.md

 The other use case is optimization.
-By default, systems like [`MultisetSubstitutionSystem`](/Documentation/Systems/MultisetSubstitutionSystem.md) consider all subsets of tokens to find matches, which can be slow, especially to determine if the generation is complete, as it requires going through all subsets to determine no more matches are possible.
+By default, systems like [`MultisetSubstitutionSystem`](/Documentation/Systems/MultisetSubstitutionSystem.md) consider all subsets of tokens to find matches, which can be slow, especially to finalize the complete evaluation, as it requires going through all subsets to find out that no more matches are possible.
 However, if the range of match sizes is known ahead of time, it can be used to make the evaluation faster.
 Compare:

 ```wl
 In[] := First @ AbsoluteTiming @